cs01/nullsafe-c/README.md

 ### IDE Integration

-Once installed, configure your editor to use the null-safe `clangd`:
+Once installed, configure your editor to use the null-safe `clangd`.
+Install the `clangd` extension from llvm and set the path to the clangd binary you just downloaded.

 **VSCode:**
 ```json